shreyabhagat95/PwC-Task-2-Call-Center-Dashboard/README.md

 # PwC-Task-2-Call-Center-Dashboard
 Here is my call center dashboard using Microsoft PowerBi which is a part of the Pwc virtual Experience program offered by forage.

-Task: Create a dashboard in Power BI for the Call center Manager to understand the transparency and insight from the data Overall customer satisfaction
+Task: Create a dashboard in Power BI for the Call center Manager to understand the transparency and insight from the data Overall customer satisfaction, Overall calls answered/abandoned,
-Overall calls answered/abandoned
-Calls by time
+Calls by time,
-The average speed of answer
+The average speed of answer,
 Agent's performance quadrant -> average handle time (talk duration) vs calls answered

 Tool used :